Skip to content

 Deleting All Constructors

-Five = delete declarations ensure that this class cannot be instantiated, copied, or moved.
-Any attempt to create a UartManager<Usart1> mgr; will result in a compilation error.
-This isn't overly defensive — because UartManager has no instance state (the state of UartDriver lives in the static inline member), creating an instance serves no purpose.
+Five = delete declarations ensure this class cannot be instantiated, copied, or moved.
+Any attempt to create a UartManager instance will result in a compilation error.
+This isn't excessive defense — because UartManager has no instance state (all state for UartDriver is in the UartDriver member), creating an instance is meaningless.

 driver(): Meyer's Singleton

-driver() is a static method that uses the Meyers' Singleton pattern internally:
+driver() is a static method that internally uses the Meyers' Singleton pattern:

 cpp